Elise Wood

 Elise Wood is a jazz flautist.

 Biography

 Wood studied classical flute in Philadelphia.
 In the 1970s, she moved from there to New York.
-There, she played in jazz groups, including with bassist Vishna Wood.
+There, she played in jazz groups, including with bassist Vishnu Wood.
 They married, but were leading separate lives by the early 1980s.

 From 1983, Wood was frequently a member of groups led by pianist John Hicks.
 As a duo, they played mostly jazz, but also some classical music.
 They formed a business partnership – John Hicks-Elise Wood, Inc. – and toured the US, Europe and Japan in the 1980s.
 The couple married in 2001.
 Her first album as (co-)leader was Luminous, on which she played C and alto flute.
 A further album co-led with Hicks was Beautiful Friendship, recorded in 2000.